If you want to lose weight, improve your balance, and look and feel great, these are the benefits of lifting weights!

-Wouldn’t it be life changing If you knew that a particular type of exercise could potentially help your heart, improve your balance, strengthen your muscles and bones, and help you shed off unnecessary weight while not only making you feel better but look better as well?
+Wouldn’t it be life-changing if you knew a particular type of exercise could potentially help your heart, improve your balance, strengthen your muscles and bones, and help you shed off unnecessary weight while making you feel and look better as well?

 Strength training, or resistance training, is an activity performed that is specifically designed to improve the body’s physicality and overall musculature by exercising specific muscle groups from external resistance.

-Strength training is seemingly more beneficial for the body than other exercises not only because it includes all aspects in one, but it sometimes requires less time and prevents the loss of lean muscle mass, especially as we age.
+Strength training is seemingly more beneficial for the body than other exercises.
+Not only because it includes all aspects in one, but it sometimes requires less time and prevents the loss of lean muscle mass, especially as we age.

-How Weight Training Helps Your Overall Well-being
+How Weight Training Improves Your Overall Well-Being

 Strength training is also known as resistance training as it strengthens and tones your muscles by contracting them from a resisting force.